MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-O-Coal-Mine-Safety-Health/part-75-Mandatory-Safety-StandardsUnderground-Coal-Mines/subpart-T-DieselPowered-Equipment/section-75.1904.md

 (a) Diesel fuel tanks used underground shall—

-(1) Have steel walls of a minimum3/16-inch thickness, or walls made of other metal of a thickness that provides equivalent strength;
+(1) Have steel walls of a minimum 3/16-inch thickness, or walls made of other metal of a thickness that provides equivalent strength;

 (2) Be protected from corrosion;